-In this context, this paper addresses the problem of designing flexible robotic cells composed for multiple robots with a supervisory system responsible for integration and coordination of the robots.
+In this context, this paper addresses the problem of design of flexible robotic cells composed for multiple robots, where a supervisory system is responsible for integration and coordination of robots.

-The flexibility of the robotic cells is characterized by the following conditions:
+The flexibility in the design of robotic cells is characterized by the following conditions:

-- The definition of the robot trajectory is performed in real time by a system external to the robot controller.
-This is the case of applications that requires accuracy higher than that provided by the robot.
-An external measurement system then requires the correction of the robot position and orientation. - The cooperation between multiple robots results in an undefined trajectory, requiring the interaction with the supervisory system to coordinate the activities of the robots. - The application requires the processing of exceptions and failure treatment in a more elaborated way than simply suspending the operation of the robot.
+- The definition of the trajectory is performed in real time by a system external to the controller of the robot.
+This is the case for applications where the precision required for the positioning of the tool is higher than the precision provided by the robot.
+In this case, the tool requires a system for correction of position and orientation that interacts and modifies the position of the robot; - The cooperation between multiple robots results in an undefined trajectory, needing a system supervisor to coordinate the activities; - The application requires the processing of exceptions and situations of failure of manner more elaborate than simply suspending the operation of the robot.

-This paper proposes a new approach to support the supervisory system design and validation based on the combined use of Petri nets and graphical simulation of robots.
-The Petri net is used for modeling and simulating the control logic of the supervisory system, while the graphical simulation of robot display the resulting behavior of the robots in a three dimensional environment.
+Thus, this paper proposes a new approach to the project supervisory systems for flexible robotic cells using the Digital Manufacturing, as the graphical simulation of robots.
+This approach combines the use of Petri net for modeling and simulation of the logic control of the supervisory system with the graphical simulation of robot, which displays the behavior of robots in a three-dimensional environment.

-This work is motivated by a cooperative project between ITA and the Brazilian aircraft industry.
-This project aims at the automation of aircraft structural assembly using multiple and flexible robotic cells.
+This work is motivated by a need for the Brazilian aircraft industry: the automation of the structural assembly of aircraft using flexible robotic cells.